English 336: Introduction to Linguistics

 as a writing sample you analyzeit must be in addition to the one page.)

 Purpose: The short paper will demonstrate your ability to explain in your own words a specific principle or concept of modern linguistics.
 Your information could come primarily from a course textbook, but you should provide additional examples of your own to illustrate the generalizations being discussed, or summarize in full an essay or article (don't just summarize assigned material in the Linguistics for Everyone textbook).
 Either of your short paper topics may overlap with your project topic, so you may write briefly now about a topic that you decide to pursue further in your project (and the suggestions below may give you ideas for project topics).
-Don't forget that the glossary in your textbooks can be a good starting point, and you probably should check it to make sure your basic terminology is accurate (e.g., if you are writing about slang or jargon or babbling or metaphor, the glossary can help you use those terms accurately).
+Don't forget that the glossary in your textbooks can be helpful, and you probably should check it to make sure your basic terminology is accurate (e.g., if you are writing about slang or jargon or babbling or metaphor, the glossary can help you use those terms accurately).

 If you choose to use examples that come from a small survey you conduct, people you interview, writing samples you analyze, or articles you have found, document those sources appropriately.
 Attach a copy of a survey or any sample passages or articles or exercises analyzed in the paper.